envima/spatialMaxent/README.md

 ### How to structure your data?

-The data structure that needs to be supplied to maxent changes insofar as it is necessary to provide the samples file with a fourth column containing the association of each point with a spatial fold.
+The data structure that needs to be supplied to maxent changes insofar as it is necessary to provide the samples file with a fourth column containing the association of each point with a spatial fold as integer value.
 If the SWD data format is choosen also the environmental layers .csv file needs to have an additional column for the folds, but no values are required here.

 Example of a samples file created to work with spatialMaxent on the [maxent tutorial data](https://biodiversityinformatics.amnh.org/open_source/maxent/):